SamuelEarl/fanny-pack-ui/PACKAGE_AND_PUBLISH.md

 ## Step 5: Turn your component library into an npm package
-*NOTE: If you did not initialize a TypeScript SvelteKit project, then you will need to install a dependency called `svelte2tsx`, which will convert the Svelte component source into TSX: `npm install --save-dev svelte2tsx`. ([Source](https://blog.logrocket.com/build-your-own-component-library-svelte/))*

 Run the following from the root of the project:

 **********